utkarsh1603-dev/ANP-project/README.md

 Next-Day Prediction: Uses to forecast the upcoming market price.
 Interactive Visualizations: Generates clean, easy-to-read graphs showing historical trends alongside the predicted value.

-# How It Works
-The screener follows a three-step pipeline to ensure accuracy and clarity:

-Data Acquisition: Pulls OHLC (Open, High, Low, Close) data for the specific ticker.

-Processing: Normalizes data and applies technical indicators to identify momentum.

-Visualization: Plots the historical "Close" prices and highlights the predicted "Next Day" point.